Christine (1983 film): Critical response

-On the review aggregator website Rotten Tomatoes, Christine holds an approval rating of 74% based on 42 reviews, with an average rating of 6.1/10.
-The website's critics consensus reads, "The cracks are starting to show in John Carpenter's directorial instincts, but Christine is nonetheless silly, zippy fun."
+On the review aggregator website Rotten Tomatoes, Christine holds an approval rating of 69% based on 120 reviews.
+The website's critics consensus reads, "John Carpenter revs up Christine into a brisk thrill ride whose sharp direction, lively performances, and stylish flourishes make its absurd premise easy to forgive."
+Metacritic, which uses a weighted average, assigned the a score of 57 out of 100, based on 10 critics, indicating "mixed or average" reviews.

 Roger Ebert gave the film three out of four stars, saying: "By the end of the movie, Christine has developed such a formidable personality that we are actually taking sides during its duel with a bulldozer.
 This is the kind of movie where you walk out with a silly grin, get in your car, and lay rubber halfway down the Eisenhower."
 Janet Maslin of The New York Times gave the film a middling review, saying: "The early parts of the film are engaging and well acted, creating a believable high-school atmosphere.
 Unfortunately, the later part of the film is slow in developing, and it unfolds in predictable ways."
 Variety gave the film a negative review, stating: "Christine seems like a retread.
 This time it's a fire-engine red, 1958 Plymouth Fury that's possessed by the Devil, and this deja-vu premise [from the novel by Stephen King] combined with the crazed-vehicle format, makes Christine appear pretty shop worn."
 Time Out said of the film: "Carpenter and novelist Stephen King share not merely a taste for genre horror but a love of '50's teenage culture; and although set in the present, Christine reflects the second taste far more effectively than the first."
 The reviewer judged that only King's skillful writing could make the titular car scary, and that when translated to the screen it no longer had any presence.